Western Visayas, Philippines

 What is the best time to visit Boracay?

-November through May is dry season with the calmest seas and sunniest weather.
+November to May is dry season with the calmest seas and sunniest weather.
 January and February are peak season — book hotels 2-3 months ahead.
-June through October is wet season with lower prices but possible storms.
+June to October is wet season with lower prices but possible storms.

 How do I get to Boracay from Manila?